kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 empty values, do not use `omitempty` (e.g. https://github.com/kubernetes/kubernetes/issues/34641).

-Note that for backward compatibility, any field that has the `omitempty` struct tag will considered to be optional but this may change in future and having the `+optional` comment tag is highly recommended.
+Note that for backward compatibility, any field that has the `omitempty` struct tag will be considered to be optional, but this may change in the future and having the `+optional` comment tag is highly recommended.

 Required fields have the opposite properties, namely: